 Step 5: The hearing for an extended order

 We strongly suggest getting an attorney to represent you at the hearing, especially if you think the abuser will have one.
 Go to our NV Finding a Lawyer page for legal referrals.
-If you end up representing yourself, go to our Preparing Your Case section under the Preparing for Court tab for ways you can show the judge that you were abused.
+If you end up representing yourself, go to our At the Hearing section under the Preparing for Court tab for ways you can show the judge that you were abused.
 You can learn more about the court system in our Preparing for Court – By Yourself section.